robin0800/manjaro-tools/README.md

     -h          This help
 ~~~

-* create a pkg buildset for lxqt
+######* create a pkg buildset for lxqt

 ~~~
 mkset -c lxqt-0.8
 ~~~

-* create a iso buildset
+######* create a iso buildset

 ~~~
 mkset -ic manjaro-0.9.0
 ~~~

-The set name should not be a name of a package, or else buildpkg won't recognize the build list and only bulds the package you specified, since the buildpkg -p arg handles set and package name.
+The buildset name should not be a name of a package or profile!
-Same applies for buildiso.
+Else buildpkg/buildiso won't recognize the build list and will only build the package/profile specified.
+The -p arg handles set and package/profile name.

-If you create a set manually, the set must have a .set extension.
+If you create a buildset manually, the buildset must have a .set extension.

-Examples
+* Examples:

 ~~~
 /etc/manjaro-tools/sets/pkg/lxqt-0.8.set
 /etc/manjaro-tools/sets/iso/manjaro-0.9.0.set
 ~~~

-5. buildtree
+###5. buildtree

-builtree is a little tools to sync arch abs and manjaro packages git repos.
+buildtree is a little tools to sync arch abs and manjaro packages git repos.

 ####Arguments